thatgirldorian/booklist/README.md

 # booklist

-This is a web application for cataloguing your book
+This is a web application for cataloguing your book collection.
+It's built with Ember JS and Tailwind CSS.

 <h3>Issues faced & resolution:</h3>